 Around the area

 Assen is situated in Drenthe, a beautiful Dutch province with forests, lakes and history.
 At the Hof van Saksen you can rent bicycles and cycle around the area for hours where you will meet cows, horses, large farmhouses and beautiful forests.
 One of cool things you can visit are the Hunebeds.
 These are the oldest monuments in Holland and date back at least 5000 years ago.
 They are believed to be graves build by farmers with large rocks that traveled along with ice gletsjers from Scandinavia.
 How they managed to build graves with these massive rocks is anyone’s guess but if they could build pyramids back in the day, they could certainly build a Hunebed.

-eventually the Assen TT is all about the races that are being held on the circuit.
-Tickets are available from 44 euro’s for a free spot around the track and go up to over a 100 euro’s for the best spots.
-This year I was lucky and managed to get paddock passes with all access so I was able to make some cool shots and even walked on the starting grid before the start of the race.
+But let’s face it, the Assen TT is all about the races that are being held on the circuit that weekend.
+Tickets are available from 44 euro’s for a free spot around the track and go up to over a 100 euro’s for the best seats.
+I love reporting from this spectaculair event because you never know what’s going to happen.
+The all time favorite crashed and it suddenly started pouring down with rain which ended up with surprising end results.

 “The Assen TT is an event in The Netherlands, everyone should visit at least once.”